How Long Does It Take To Replace A Roof?

 How Long Does It Take To Get A Roof Replaced

 Affordable and easy to install, asphalt shingles typically take 1 to 3 days on an average-sized roof.
-Their strip-like design simplifies handling and application, but the sealing process for adhesive bonding may take a few days to several weeks, depending on the weather.
+At $3-$7 per square foot with a 20-25 year lifespan, their strip-like design simplifies handling and application, but the sealing process for adhesive bonding may take a few days to several weeks, depending on the weather.

 2. Metal Roof

 Valued for their durability and energy efficiency, metal roofs can last 40 years or more.
 Installation generally takes 2 to 4 days, depending on the roof design and metal type.
-While panels install quickly, intricate designs and precise fastening can extend the timeline.
+At $6-$16 per square foot with a 40-75 year lifespan, while panels install quickly, intricate designs and precise fastening can extend the timeline.
 Skilled labor is essential for proper alignment and weatherproofing.

 3. Wood Shakes